 The guide bar nose radius is determined by either the maximum number of teeth in the nose sprocket or the corresponding maximum nose radius of a solid bar.
-The following list is the chain saw manufacturers recommendations.
-There may be other combinations available, which will also achieve kickback reduction.

 As we are listing the maximum guide bar nose radius, you may use a guide bar with smaller nose radius than in our list.
 For guide bars of the same length, all sprocket-nose guide bars of the same pitch and having the same number of sprocket teeth may be considered to have equivalent kickback energy.

 A hard nose bar having the same length and nose radius as a sprocket-nose bar may be considered to have equivalent or less kickback energy than the sprocket-nose bar.